Martha Frankel: Awards and recognition

 Frankel is a winner of a New York Foundation for the Arts (NYFFA) Award in creative nonfiction.
 She was the 1997 Philip Morris Fellow at the MacDowell Colony, and the 2003 Artist-in-Residence at SUNY Ulster, where she taught a class in memoir writing.

 Personal life

-She has lived in the upstate New York town of Boiceville for over 30 years, with her husband, artist Steve Heller.
+She has lived in the upstate New York town of Boiceville for over 50 years, with her husband, the artist Steve Heller.